Civilization 6

 Conclusion

 Turn-based Games are complex.
-Before my first couple of games and tutorials, I was not thinking about how to pump out settlers in hand with the civilization tech with 50% settler production.
+Before my first couple of games and tutorials, I was not thinking about how to pump out settlers in the early games.
 But alas, I am now correctly scouting for the city-state and doing the trade-off calculation for my culture tempo in relation to my game plan.
 I am even placing down the markers to plan where my districts should be placed so they have the maximum local tile bonuses.
 It is a dark, dark path to enjoying the game.

 Good game, should play 10/10.